pettarin/penelope/README.md

 $ python penelope.py -p <prefix list> -f <language_from> -t <language_to> [OPTIONS]

 Required arguments:
- -p <prefix list>       : list of the dictionaries to be merged/converted (without extension, comma separated) -f <language_from>     : ISO 631-2 code language_from of the dictionary to be converted -t <language_to>       : ISO 631-2 code language_to of the dictionary to be converted
+ -p <prefix list>           : list of the dictionaries to be merged/converted (without extension, comma separated) -f <language_from>         : ISO 639-1 code language_from of the dictionary to be converted -t <language_to>           : ISO 639-1 code language_to of the dictionary to be converted

 Optional arguments:
  -d                         : enable debug mode and do not delete temporary files -h                         : print this usage message and exit -i                         : ignore word case while building the dictionary index -z                         : create the .install zip file containing the dictionary and the index --sd                       : input dictionary in StarDict format (default) --odyssey                  : input dictionary in Bookeen Cybook Odyssey format --xml                      : input dictionary in XML format --kobo                     : input dictionary in Kobo format (reads the index only!)
- --csv                  : input dictionary in CSV format --output-odyssey       : output dictionary in Bookeen Cybook Odyssey format (default) --output-sd            : output dictionary in StarDict format --output-xml           : output dictionary in XML format --output-kobo          : output dictionary in Kobo format --output-csv           : output dictionary in CSV format --output-epub          : output EPUB file containing the index of the input dictionary --title <string>       : set the title string shown on the Odyssey screen to <string>
+ --csv                      : input dictionary in CSV format --output-odyssey           : output dictionary in Bookeen Cybook Odyssey format (default) --output-sd                : output dictionary in StarDict format --output-xml               : output dictionary in XML format --output-kobo              : output dictionary in Kobo format --output-csv               : output dictionary in CSV format --output-epub              : output EPUB file containing the index of the input dictionary --merge-definitions        : merge definitions for the same index word --merge-separator <string> : use <string> as separator between merged definitions (default: " ") --title <string>           : set the title string shown on the Odyssey screen to <string>
  --license <string>         : set the license string to <string>
  --copyright <string>       : set the copyright string to <string>
  --description <string>     : set the description string to <string>
  --year <string>            : set the year string to <string>
  --parser <parser.py>       : use <parser.py> to parse the input dictionary --collation <coll.py>      : use <coll.py> as collation function when outputting in Bookeen Cybook Odyssey format --fs <string>              : use <string> as CSV field separator, escaping ASCII sequences (default: \t) --ls <string>              : use <string> as CSV line separator, escaping ASCII sequences (default: \n)

+Examples:
 $ python penelope.py -h
 $ python penelope.py           -p foo -f en -t en
 $ python penelope.py           -p bar -f en -t it